ronitgav/python_projects/README.md

 16) decoding_vanity_fair.py
     This program removes the text from the Vanity Fair article about Monica Lewinsky and adds it to a text file

+17) ele_search.py
+    This program uses binary search to check if a number is within the inputted list